gabrielcuvillier/arxwasm/README.md

 ## How to Build

-Building consist in cross-compilation of Arx Libertatis and its dependencies to the Native Client platform, by using the NaCl SDK (providing toolchain and Pepper API), the Naclports project (providing ports of most of the required dependencies), and obviously this fork of the Arx Libertatis project.
+Building consist in cross-compilation of Arx Libertatis and its dependencies to the Native Client platform, by using the NaCl SDK, the Naclports project, and this fork of the Arx Libertatis project.

-As usual with cross-compilation, the most difficult part is to correctly install and setup the prerequisites and dependencies!
+As usual with cross-compilation, the most difficult part is to correctly install and  setup the build environment, and then build the project dependencies.

 ### Build Prerequisites